-Fern accepts instructions in all areas of real property and landlord and tenant law.
-She has a particular interest in telecoms law and appeared in the first case under the New Code to be heard in the Court of Appeal, led by Wayne Clark, having worked with him on the case during pupillage.
+Fern Schofield (née Horsfield-Schonhut) practises in all areas of real property and landlord and tenant law, in both commercial and residential contexts.
+She has particular expertise in telecoms law and appeared as junior counsel, led by Wayne Clark, in the first case under the New Code to be heard in the Court of Appeal.

-Fern’s recent cases have included the following areas:
+Fern’s recent cases and advisory matters have included the following areas:

-- Residential landlord & tenant, including possession proceedings, tenancy deposit claims and service charge disputes
+- Residential landlord & tenant, including possession proceedings, tenancy deposit claims, service charge disputes and enfranchisement

 - Commercial landlord & tenant, including forfeiture, dilapidations and opposed and unopposed renewals under the Landlord & Tenant Act 1954

 - Restrictive covenants